 Still, despite the lifestyle you choose, you can typically do something to keep your diet healthy.
 For example, if you make sure to eat plenty of foods with vitamin D and calcium, you could enjoy a vegetarian diet and keep your teeth healthy and strong.
 We recommended eating foods such as fruit, grains, vegetables, and legumes.
 Again, it should be noted that any diet, if properly balanced, will help you secure a beautiful, healthy smile.

 If you are concerned about your diet, please don’t hesitate to contact us.
-Our dentist, Dr. Findlay Dental Group, and our team will gladly examine your mouth suggest anything you should consider doing to enjoy an even healthier smile.
+Our dentist, Dr. Kathryn Lewis, and our team will gladly examine your mouth suggest anything you should consider doing to enjoy an even healthier smile.
 To schedule an appointment with us, just call Findlay Dental Group at 419-423-0343.
 We are eager to receive you call.